-1.58 All additional school preferences (including where the applicant has decided to change their preference) must be made in writing to the School Admissions Team and those requests submitted after the closing date will be processed under this late applications and additional preferences arrangement.
+1.58 All additional school preferences (including where the applicant has decided to change their preference) must be made in writing to the School Admissions Team and those requests submitted after the closing date will be processed under this 'late applications and additional preferences' arrangement.

-1.59 Any applications or preferences received after the published closing date should be processed on a monthly basis following the offer date, where possible.
+1.59 Any applications or preferences received after the published closing date should be processed monthly following the offer date, where possible.